an1mehacker/SR-Economy-Simulator/README.md

 # Planned features
 - Change breakpoints for every 25% of equilibrium from 0 to 200% instead of at fixed values
-- More realistic price fluctuations - substantial price changes at large random intervals of time.
-- Global price fluctuations instead of per market that's based on the amount of shortages and surpluses currently available
-- Implement Volatility - how fast and frequently the price fluctuates.
 - Growth - Triggers producer bonuses, points price fluctuations downwards in price.
 Lasts 0.5-1.5 years.
 - Recession - triggers selling bonuses, points price fluctuations upwards in price.
 Also lasts 0.5-1.5 years
 - In addition to Enterprise Producers, add many smaller in quantity Individual Producers